Texas Accuses Netflix of Spying on Users Is a Reminder That Content Systems Now Depend on Trust Signals, Not Just Reach

 Ecommerce brands should treat generative engine optimisation as a content quality problem, not a traffic hack.
 The goal is to make product, category, and support content easy to understand, easy to trust, and easy to reuse in answers.
 That means writing for specific questions, using plain language, and building pages that prove expertise instead of repeating generic sales copy.

-Why do some pages with lots of content still get ignored?
+Why do some long ecommerce pages still get ignored by answer engines?

 Long pages get ignored when they are hard to scan, full of filler, or unclear about the main answer.
 Answer engines prefer pages that get to the point fast and separate the core answer from supporting detail.
 A page can have 3,000 words and still fail if the useful information is buried under repetition, vague claims, or messy structure.